OS X Technology Usage Guidelines

 Automatically scroll a destination window when appropriate.
 When an item is being dragged, your app must determine whether to scroll the contents or allow the item to “escape” the window.
 If your app allows items to be dragged outside of windows, you should define an automatic scrolling region.
 Automatically scroll a destination window only if it is also the source window and is frontmost.
 Don’t automatically scroll inactive windows.

 Display a confirmation dialog when a drag-and-drop operation is not undoable.
 Although it’s best to support undo for the drag-and-drop operations in your app, it’s not always possible.
 For example, if the user attempts to drop an icon into a write-only drop box on a shared volume, the action is not undoable because the user doesn’t have privileges to open the drop box and reverse the drag.
-In such cases, it’s important to use a confirmation dialog to tell the user that their drag-and-drop operation cannot be reversed.
+In such cases, it’s important to use a confirmation dialog to tell the user that their drag-and-drop operation can't be reversed.

 Create a clipping or other item to contain content that users drag from your app to the Trash.
 A clipping is an intermediate form of content that has been dragged from a source location but has not yet been dragged to its final destination.
 For example, OS X allows users to drag content to a Finder window (or to the desktop) and then, in a later step, drag the content to another destination.
-(Note that a clipping has no relation to the Clipboard: Copying to the Clipboard and creating drag-and-drop clippings do not interfere with each other.)
+(Note that a clipping has no relation to the Clipboard: Copying to the Clipboard and creating drag-and-drop clippings don't interfere with each other.)

 Auto Save and Versions